Breeders Choice Grooming Shop

 - Feed your outdoor pets in the morning when it is cooler.

-- The first step in checking whether your dog or cat has fleas: part its hair around the base of the tail, and below the ears and belly, look for tiny black specks attached to the hair and skin.
+- The first step in checking whether your dog has fleas: part its hair around the base of the tail, and below the ears and belly, look for tiny black specks attached to the hair and skin.
 Rub some of the black specks onto a wet paper towel.
 If it turns a reddish color, your dog has fleas.
 The specks are digested blood excreted by the fleas.

-- Make clipping your dog or cat's toenails a routine, which reduces the likelihood of a nail growing into the footpad or into the leg tissue at the dewclaw area.
+- Make clipping your dog's toenails a routine, which reduces the likelihood of a nail growing into the footpad or into the leg tissue at the dewclaw area.
 A sharp claw can cause damage to you or your possessions.
 Long nails cause great discomfort to your companion.
 He can no longer lay his foot flat without the nails curling to the sides, which will often cause them to split at the base of the toe and it may become infected.
 Long nails can also cause an irregular gait that leads to skeletal damage.

 These are photos of feet where the nails were not kept cut, you can see what happens to the front of the foot as well as the pads.
 This damage can become permanent.
 Long nails also impair the ability to walk on wood or laminated floors.
 Keeping the hair shaved out between the pads will also allow the pet to get better traction on hardwood floors.